scornejob/gpuvmem/README.md

 -t  --iterations      Number of iterations for optimization (Default = 50)
     --xcorr           Run gpuvmem with cross-correlation
-    --verbose         Shows information through all the execution
+    --verbose         Shows information through all the execution --nopositivity    Run gpuvmem using chi2 with no posititivy restriction
 ```
 #IMPORTANT